 Complimentary publications: The Joint Commission publishes two complimentary publications that address safety issues: Sentinel Event Alert identifies specific patient safety problems, describes their common underlying causes, and suggests steps to reduce risk or prevent future occurrences.
 Quick Safety helps Joint Commission accredited organizations recognize potential safety issues.

-Patient safety efforts worldwide: An affiliate of The Joint Commission, Joint Commission Resources (JCR) provides a variety of products and services, including education programs, publications and online software; its Continuous Service Readiness program; comprehensive health care consulting and custom education; and accreditation and consulting for organizations abroad.
-JCR is dedicated to helping health care organizations worldwide improve the quality and safety of patient care.
+Patient safety efforts worldwide: An affiliate of The Joint Commission, Joint Commission Resources (JCR) provides a variety of products and services, including education programs, publications and online software; its Continuous Service Readiness program; consultative technical assistance services; and accreditation and consulting for organizations abroad.
+JCR is dedicated to helping health care organizations worldwide improve quality and safety across all sites of patient care.
 JCR publishes a monthly newsletter, Environment of Care News, which focuses on patient and facility safety issues.

 Legislative efforts: The Joint Commission monitors legislative initiatives at the state and federal levels, and advocates for passage of measures leading to improved patient safety.
-On the state level, The Joint Commission actively works with state regulatory and patient safety authorities to reduce duplicative expectations for accredited organizations subject to voluntary or mandatory reporting requirements.
+On the state level, The Joint Commission works with state regulatory and patient safety authorities to reduce duplicative expectations for accredited organizations subject to voluntary or mandatory reporting requirements; and engages state regulatory agencies to advocate for the reliance on accreditation in lieu of routine state licensure inspections.
 Recent issues addressed at the state level include healthcare-associated infections and scope of practice.
 Federal legislative priorities include modernizing the deeming relationship to reduce duplication and to focus survey activities on improving quality and safety; and aligning Medicare life safety requirements with the current edition of the National Fire Protection Association’s Life Safety Code®.

 Patient safety collaborations: The Joint Commission and JCR collaborate with a number of organizations to promote patient safety.